prajwal-choudhari-comprinno/tevico-community/README.md

 ## To add a new scan
 tevico add scan aws_iam_role

-## To add a new communication channel
+## To add a new channel channel
-tevico add communication slack
+tevico add channel slack
 ```

 ### `run`: Run the project with given configuration